lucky-wolf/DW2-XL/README.md

   - Ikkuro line scales from 10-75% improvement
 - Reduced size of Citadel shields to 20, like all other shields
 - Fixed maximum size of Dhayut small and medium colonizers to be the same as other races
-- Planetary Bastion is now a direct upgrade from Planetary Defense Center
+- Planetary Bastion is now a direct upgrade from Planetary Defense Factory
 - Shakturi should no longer appear as independents in a (new) game

 ### v1.15.4